trivago/gollum/README.md

 * `File` write to a file.
 Supports log rotation and compression.
 * `Kafka` write to a [Kafka](http://kafka.apache.org/) topic.
 * `Null` like /dev/null.
-* `Facebook Scribe` send messages to a [scribe](https://github.com/facebookarchive/scribe) server.
+* `Scribe` send messages to a [Facebook scribe](https://github.com/facebookarchive/scribe) server.
 * `Socket` send messages to a socket (gollum specfic protocol).

 ## Formatters (modifying data)

 * `Forward` write the message without modifying it.
-* `JSON` write the message (and gollum specific metadata) as a JSON object.
-Other formatters can be nested.
+* `JSON` write the message as a JSON object.
+Messages can be parsed to generate fields.
 * `Runlength` prepend the length of themessage.
 Other formatters can be nested.
 * `Sequence` prepend the sequence number of the message.
 Other formatters can be nested.
 * `Delimiter` add a delimiter string after the message.